PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 index aware and group only those two exactly contiguous positions.
 Keep the three tail-group calls separate so late recovery can still rerun them.

+The first prerequisite is complete: the Split/post-Reshape collapse body moved from `lower_from_onnx2tf.py` to `passes/attention_layout.py`, and the old symbol is now a thin compatibility wrapper.
+Its semantic guards and both production positions are unchanged.
+The rewrite now owns one ModelIRGraphIndex, performs indexed Split input/output mutation, inserts the pre-Split Reshape through the index, removes every post-Split Reshape structurally, and prunes LayoutState entries together with tensors.

+A new strict fixture fixes the transformation `SPLIT(axis=1) → RESHAPE × 2` to `RESHAPE → SPLIT(axis=1)`, public output names,
+the remapped static shape, and exactly one initial GraphIndex refresh.
+It also exposed the moved implementation's `itertools.permutations` dependency, now imported locally by the owning module rather than reached through lowerer scope.

+Sequential verification completed with:

+- `1 passed, 780 deselected` for the new indexed collapse fixture;
+- `6 passed, 754 deselected` for all generic QKV/collapse fixtures;
+- `21 passed` for architecture ownership and import-boundary checks;
+- `1080 passed, 5 deselected, 2 warnings in 136.33s` for the full direct suite;
+- post-move Tier 2 `rtmDet-tiny-res640-fp32.onnx` `-cotof` evaluation with all
+  outputs compared, `evaluation_pass=true`, and maximum absolute error `0.00018310546875`.

+The real-model output and log were deleted after inspection.
+No inference ran in parallel, no dependency was added, and TensorFlow remains outside the direct path.

+Next, make slice-to-split, gather-to-slice replacement, and gather/reshape hoist differential-index aware in that dependency order.
+After each focused checkpoint passes, register those three plus the already-indexed collapse as a four-spec prefix runner at exactly the two contiguous production positions.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work